Bootblacking

 Overview

 Bootblacking is the practice of cleaning, conditioning, and polishing boots and other leather gear as a deliberate, often eroticised act of service.
-Within the leather and BDSM world it functions simultaneously as a genuine craft (the kind once performed by professional shoeshine workers) and as a charged ritual of attention, care, and deference.
-It belongs to the wider family of boot fetishism and leather fetishism, and it overlaps strongly with service submission and broader Master/slave dynamics.
+Within the leather and BDSM world it works at once as a genuine craft (the trade once done by professional shoeshine workers) and as a charged ritual of attention, care, and deference.
+Also called boot blacking, it belongs to the wider family of boot fetishism and leather fetishism, and it overlaps strongly with service submission and broader Master/slave dynamics.
 This article traces its documented history within the gay leather community, how it is practised, the psychology behind it, and its place in research and culture.
-Clinically it is regarded as a benign consensual interest, not a disorder.
+Clinically it is a benign consensual interest, not a disorder.

 A bootblack is a person who takes care of boots, footwear, and leather garments and gear; bootblacking is the work they do.
-In the leather subculture this extends well beyond shoes to the full range of leather and rubber kit — jackets, vests, chaps, harnesses, and items made from neoprene or other materials.
-As the Wikipedia article on bootblacking notes, outsiders often read bootblacking as service-oriented submission, but practitioners themselves "might take on any role in a BDSM dynamic" — the bootblack is not inherently submissive, and the chair can be a place of skill, authority, and pride as much as deference.
+In the leather subculture this reaches well beyond shoes to the full range of leather and rubber kit: jackets, vests, chaps, harnesses, and items in neoprene or other materials.
+As the Wikipedia article on bootblacking notes, outsiders often read the practice as service-oriented submission, but practitioners themselves "might take on any role in a BDSM dynamic."
+The bootblack is not inherently submissive; the chair can be a place of skill, authority, and pride as much as deference.

 History & origins